bushidocodes/nginx-profiling/README.md

 [06/Dec/2019:21:11:24 +0000] GET / HTTP/1.1 -172.26.0.3:1337 returned 200 in 5.015 seconds
 [06/Dec/2019:21:11:35 +0000] GET / HTTP/1.1 -172.26.0.4:1337 returned 200 in 10.023 seconds
 ```

+If you would prefer to loadbalance to NOOP type functions, issue `curl localhost:8080/noop` repeatedly